NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/views/overview.md

    }
    ````

+> [!NOTE]
-Note: Nothing prevents you from using the same classes as your business model types and your display model types.
+> Nothing prevents you from using the same classes as your business model types and your display model types.
 However, keeping them separate allows your views to vary independently from your domain or persistence model, and can offer some security benefits as well (for models that users will send to the app using [model binding](../models/model-binding.md)).

   ### Loosely Typed Data